 Sex crimes under this statute are a Class one misdemeanor punishable by up to six months in jail.[vii]

-Public sexual indecency in front of a minor under the age of 15 is charged as a Class 5 felony, punishable by up to two-and-a-half years in state prison.[viii]
+Public sexual indecency in front of a minor under 15 is a Class 5 felony, punishable by up to two-and-a-half years in state prison.[viii]

 Note that if a person is convicted of felony public sexual indecency, and he/she has two or more prior felony convictions under this statute, then the presumptive prison term for the offense is 10 years.[ix]